ScottLogic/iOS7-day-by-day/05-uidynamics-collectionview/05-uidynamics-collectionview.md

         return attachmentBehavior;
     }

-We also store the attachment behavior in a dictionary, keyed by the `UIDynamicItem`.
+We also store the attachment behavior in a dictionary, keyed by the `NSIndexPath`.
 This will allow us to work out which spring we need to remove when we implement the remove method.